tu2-atmanand/task-board-docs/docs/Installation.md

 ## Method 1: Obsidian Community Plugin Marketplace

+This is the recommended method to get the officially released version from Obsidian community marketplace.

 **Step 1:** Open Obsidian.

 **Step 2:** Open the Settings Panel using the Gear Icon from the Side bar: